Quick Hacks 8.1 III

 'Euro' Symbol Support In KDE Flaky

-Problem: Although the 'ISO8859-15' charset is set in 'Personalization - Country & Language' in KDE's control center and in the individual applications, no 'Euro' sign (€) can be entered in KDE applications.
+Although the 'ISO8859-15' charset is set in 'Personalization - Country & Language' in KDE's control center and in the individual applications, no 'Euro' sign (€) can be entered in KDE applications.
 'Konqueror' displays the sign on some pages, on others not.
 GTK+ applications however usually work fine if an 'ISO8859-15' charset is set.
-Cause: The root of this problem lies in a KDE locale bug, which also describes a (possible) solution.
-Strangely enough, this problem doesn't seem to hit all systems it theoretically could, and the solution doesn't seem to work on all systems either.
-Solution: Edit '/etc/sysconfig/i18n' as 'root'.
-You will find a line likeLANG=xx

 LANG=xx_XX@euro